Critically fixed Thurston maps: classification, recognition, and twisting: Background

-Let $(\Sp, Z)$ be a finitely marked sphere.
 We denote by $\Homeo^+(\Sp, Z)$ the group of all orientation-preserving homeomorphisms of $\Sp$ that fix the set $Z$ element-wise.
 We will use the notation $\Homeo_0^+(\Sp, Z)$ for the subgroup of $\Homeo^+(\Sp, Z)$ consisting of homeomorphisms isotopic to the identity rel.~$Z$.
 The \emph{pure mapping class group} of the marked sphere $(\Sp, Z)$ is then defined as the quotient